vcflib/vcflib/README.md

         -w, --window-size N       compare records up to this many bp away (default 30) -r, --reference FILE      FASTA reference file, required with -i and -u

 Convert genotype-based phased alleles within --window-size into haplotype alleles.

 ### vcfgenotypecompare

     usage: vcfgenotypecompare <other-genotype-tag> <vcf file>

-    adds statistics to the INFO field of the vcf file describing the amount of discrepancy between the genotypes (GT) in the vcf file and the genotypes reported in the <other-genotype-tag>.  use this after vcfannotategenotypes to get correspondence statistics for two vcfs.
+Adds statistics to the INFO field of the vcf file describing the amount of discrepancy between the genotypes (GT) in the vcf file and the genotypes reported in the <other-genotype-tag>.
+Use this after vcfannotategenotypes to get correspondence statistics for two vcfs.

 ### vcfgenotypes